Suboi: Biography

 Her mainstream recognition grew when she was invited to rap on Vietnamese pop star Ho Ngoc Ha's chart topping singles "My Apology" and "Girls' Night" in 2009.

-At the age of 20, she released her debut album WALK in August 2010 which was well received both by her loyal fan base and music critics in Vietnam.
-After leaving her record label Music Faces in 2012, she began her own company, Suboi Entertainment, and released her second studio album entitled RUN in 2014.
-Run had beats produced by both local Vietnamese producers as well as international producers from England and the United States.

-Suboi was invited to perform at CAAMFest 2014, the largest Asian American media showcase in the United States; however, she couldn’t come to the U.S since she had trouble getting her visa.
+Suboi was invited to perform at CAAMFest 2014, the largest Asian American media showcase in the United States; she couldn’t come to the U.S since she had trouble getting her visa.
 Instead, she made her debut in America on March 13, 2015, co-headlining with Awkwafina, a female rapper from New York.
 She also made her debut as actress in CAAMFest 2015 in San Francisco, in "Hollow", a horror movie directed by Ham Tran.
 The film became a box office hit and led to her first starring role in 2016's "Bitcoin Heist", a Vietnamese heist film also directed by Ham Tran.

 In 2015, she was invited to perform an official showcase at South by Southwest (SXSW), becoming the first Vietnamese artist ever to be officially invited by the festival.
 She performed to rave reviews and in 2016, she was invited back to perform at SXSW for the second year in a row.

 In 2016, Suboi was rebuilding her musical career after what she considered a creative lull.
 She released a new single entitled "Doi" early in the year, showcasing a "dark beat" which she had been reluctant to release earlier in her career.

 On May 25, 2016, Suboi came to immediate international media attention after rapping for President Barack Obama at a Q&A session with young leaders in Ho Chi Minh City.
 The brief exchange between Suboi and the US President prompted him to reflect on the history of rap music and the importance of art to a nation.